iobroker-community-adapters/ioBroker.weatherunderground/README.md

 ## Notes
 An api-key from WU is needed to use this adapter:
 * Register/Login at http://www.wunderground.com/weather/api/d/login.html
 * get your apikey at http://www.wunderground.com/weather/api/d/pricing . purchase a free developer key.
+Be aware of the request limits!
+* Basically the adapter supports to enter multiple keys deparated by a comma

 As location see docu: http://www.wunderground.com/weather/api/d/docs?d=data/index (-> query)